First Fertility PGS Center Limited Launches Indian Lounge to Welcome International Patients from India Seeking Fertility Treatment in Thailand - www.lokmattimes.com

 First Fertility PGS Center Limited Launches Indian Lounge to Welcome International Patients from India Seeking Fertility Treatment in Thailand

-PNN Bangkok [Thailand], June 28: First Fertility PGS Center Limited ("First Fertility Clinic") has launched a strategic expansion initiative ...
+Bangkok [Thailand], June 28: First Fertility PGS Center Limited (“First Fertility Clinic”) has launched a strategic expansion initiative targeting ...

 Bangkok [Thailand], June 28: First Fertility PGS Center Limited (“First Fertility Clinic”) has launched a strategic expansion initiative targeting the Indian medical tourism market for fertility treatments.
 This initiative positions to capitalize on Thailand’s rapidly growing fertility tourism sector, which has emerged as a preferred destination for international patients seeking advanced reproductive care because its combination of world-class medical infrastructure, cost-effective treatments, and regulatory framework that permits comprehensive fertility services including the one-year Medical Visa allows for multiple entries and a stay of up to 90 days per visit for medical tourists.